Tech

 The Claude maker’s revenue run rate has tripled in three months, as Dario Amodei’s firm takes the software world by storm.

 Anthropic said Monday that its annual revenue run rate has topped $30 billion, more than tripling from the ~$9 billion reported at the end of 2025.
-That places the Claude-maker ahead of OpenAI, at least on paper, which disclosed roughly $24 billion in ARR at the end of March — a remarkable leapfrogging that would have seemed unthinkable just six months ago.
+That places the Claude maker ahead of OpenAI, at least on paper, which disclosed roughly $24 billion in ARR at the end of March — a remarkable leapfrogging that would have seemed unthinkable just six months ago.

 The jump came alongside the announcement of an expanded partnership with Google and Broadcom, which will give Anthropic access to 3.5 gigawatts of AI compute capacity starting in 2027 to help meet surging demand for its Claude products.
 The company’s latest model, Mythos, is already turning heads.

-Over 1,000 enterprise customers are now spending over $1 million annually, more than double the ~500 in February.
+Over 1,000 enterprise customers are now spending over $1 million annually, more than double the ~500 customers in February.

 Anthropic vs OpenAI